Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 bulked to create a sample representative of a larger volume of soil that can be treated as providing block support for statistical purposes.
-On the other hand, there is an increasing interest in soil predictions at varying support sizes e.g. 1ha for which composite sampling can be used.
+On the other hand, there is an increasing interest in soil predictions at varying support sizes e.g. 1 ha for which composite sampling can be used.

 In the vertical dimension, soil profiles are usually described and sampled with respect to *genetic soil horizons*, which are identifiable